C-Hg/many-words/exercises/guidelines.md

 1. create a new folder for a lesson if needed
 1. copy the word template once for each word in the lesson
-1. refer to already filled templates to understand the form
+1. **refer to already filled templates to get a good understanding!**

 ## Detailled instructions for the word template